Oliver's Cornwall

 Return to Home Page for Cornwall Reviews Contents

 Because much of this walk is on a cycle trail, it’s a relatively easy one.
-It’s also a surprisingly quiet one as cyclists don’t seem to have found the trail to Mevagissey yet, and my route, for the first mile, along the Pentewan Valley Trail, mostly avoids the cycle track.
+It’s also a surprisingly quiet one as cyclists don’t seem to have found the trail extension to Mevagissey yet, and my route, for the first mile, along the Pentewan Valley Trail, mostly avoids the cycle track.
 Pentewan itself is well worth exploring so I recommend starting and finishing at the redundant sea lock, fascinating in itself.
 There are just three short stretches of road – a couple of hundred yards in Pentewan, 100 yards on the footway along the St. Austell road, and less than a quarter mile in Mevagissey.
 The cycleway that you use from the St. Austell road to Mevagissey is well made and good to walk on.
 It starts with an easy 250 foot climb through the delightful broadleaf woodland - including holm oak and sweet chestnut - of New Road Plantation.
 At the very top, at around 300 feet, look out for the fascinating barns of Peruppa Farm on your left.
 Half-a-mile after Peruppa, a track goes right to Heligan Garden.
 If you feel like making a visit there, it may only be a quarter mile each way but you will need half a day to do the garden justice.
 Before the track descends more steeply to Mevagissey, there are delightful views over the wooded Heligan Valley below.
-The Coast Path back to Pentewan is of no more than moderate difficulty.
+The Coast Path back to Pentewan is of only moderate difficulty.

 Oliver's Diary - Route Directions - Interest along the way